ihasTaco/RP-Discord-Server-Status/README.md

 <a href="https://www.apachefriends.org/">Xampp</a> - Used for database (Alternatively, you can also use, <a href="https://www.wampserver.com/en/">WampServer</a>, and other alternatives)<br>
 <a href="https://www.heidisql.com/">HeidiSQL</a> - For accessing database, you could use phpmysql, but heidi is easier to use.<br>

-# Known Issues
-As of v1.2 there will be a bug in the embed with the new format that I am working on, I've added a new field for server location, the default value for that is ':flag_us: US'<br>
-I have NOT made a way to configure that as of yet, but this will be an option soon in the database, so you can configure each individual server for different locations if you want to change this, use ctrl+f in bot.py and search for ':flag_us: US' and change that to your country/server country (:flag_us: is a discord emoji, so just find your flags emoji in discord)

 # What does this bot do?
 Before making this bot, I had a couple of features that I wanted to implement, before we start using it in Royal Productions.<br>
 :white_check_mark: | Query all of our servers (mostly source games, but also minecraft)<br>